The Ars Nova Production of Underground Railroad Game

 - One hour and 15 minutes, with no intermission

-At Hanover Middle School, two teachers get shockingly down and dirty with a lesson about race, sex, and power.
-The quick-witted duo goes round after round on the mat of our nation’s history in an R-rated, far-reaching, and absolutely unflinching comedy.
+At Hanover Middle School, two teachers get shockingly graphic with a lesson about race, sex, and power.
+The quick-witted duo goes round after round on the mat of our nation’s history in a far-reaching, unfiltered, and unflinching comedy.

 Underground Railroad Game is a fourth-wall-breaking, audience-implicating, “in-all-ways sensational” (New York Times) experience.
 You will never forget which side of history you were on.